blazeiburgess/RalisAngularAssessmentApp/README.md

 Accessing the Site
 ----------------------------------------------

 To see it work you need to clone the repo, cd into the directory, run `rake db:migrate`, and then `rails s`.

-The site should be listening on your localhost at some port rails provides you (likely 3000).
+The rails server should be listening on your localhost at some port rails provides you (likely 3000).
+The site can be accessed by going to that url (e.g. `localhost:3000`)

 Known Issues
 ----------------------------------------------

 Searching, though fast, cannot convert between different encodings.
 So the Cyrillic alphabet reading of "Модест", for instance, cannot be accessed by typing in the latin transliteration "Modest".
 Latinize libraries have so far not helped.

+This is true of all non-latin characters, even in latin encodings, but there is no communication between latin charcaters in non-latin encodings.